Skip to content

 3. Subtract Y – X then multiply by Z being your marginal tax rate

-This could be especially devastating in retirement where you likely don’t have 6-figures of extra cash laying around.
+This could be especially devastating in retirement, where you likely don’t have 6-figures of extra cash lying around.
 Plus, you may push your marginal tax bracket up to abnormally high levels due to all the phantom income from policy distributions in the past.

 Most Indexed Universal Life companies and even a couple of Whole Life companies have implemented something called an Overloan Protection Rider onto their policies to avoid this pitfall.
 Each product’s rider language differs, but essentially if certain reasonable parameters are met while taking substantial policy loans during retirement, then the insurance company will freeze a nominal death benefit amount rather than lapse your policy.
 These riders were designed specifically to help consumers avoid this tax catastrophe.